roob3x/roob3x/README.md

 <h1 align="center">Hi there I'm Roberto! 👋</h1>

-- 🌱 I’m currently always learning about new ways to improve quality and agile testing to the team
+- 🌱 I’m always learning new ways to improve and provide quality to the digital products delivery
 - 💬 Ask me about automation and testing strategy
 - ⚡ Fun fact: in my free time, i like to pratice development for mobile iOS using swiftUI framework :)